disastrid/instruments_lab/docs/_research/absurd-music-design.md

 {% include single-image-research.html fileName="absurd-music-design/Schedule.png" %}

 If needed, participants are encouraged to bring any particular tool or material (subject to communication with the organising committee - see Absurd Music Design Form link above) and use any open-source or free resource.
 During the event, the organising committee - [MAT](http://www.mat.qmul.ac.uk/) and [Bela](https://bela.io/) members - will coordinate and facilitate the various activities.
 Lunches and coffee breaks will be provided.
+We will not be able to reimburse any expanse (e.g. travel or accommodation) for accepted participants.

 From the initial gathering of ideas to the final presentation of artefacts, core elements of the event will be collaboration and mutual support.
 The organising committee will try its best to welcome and make everyone comfortable.
 Cordiality and sharing are therefore expected from all participants as well :)